What is it that makes abandoned places so interesting? Well, if it’s abandoned places in Maine you’re looking for, this is the list for you.

 Today, multiple historic homes and buildings remain in this Abandoned Maine town that seems frozen in time.
 You can visit today as it is operated by the Maine Department of Inland Fisheries and Wildlife.

-Abandoned Eagle Lake and West Branch Railroad, Greenville ME
+Abandoned Eagle Lake and West Branch Railroad, near Greenville ME

 The tramway is also a part of the Allagash Wilderness Waterway.